ErickLabrada/ErickLabrada/README.md

 - **Other:** Software Design & Architecture

 ## Current Goals
-- 🛠️ Developing a quantum circuit simulator using Qiskit.
+- 🛠️ Learning Qiskit.
-- 📚 Learning advanced concepts in computational physics and machine learning.
+- 📚 Learning about quantum computing.
-- 🌌 Building a simulation of orbital mechanics with Python.
+- 🌌 Planning a coding event for my community.

 ## Connect With Me
 - 💼 [LinkedIn](https://www.linkedin.com/in/ErickLabrada)